 Smart casual clothing is essentially a blend of items from both sides of the spectrum.
 So, an appropriate example would be a collared shirt and tie with a pair of jeans, leather boots, and a leather bomber jacket.
 You can increase the warmth/comfort of this outfit by adding a sweater over the shirt.
 But any quality bomber jacket should be enough for most situations.

-Another fantastic smart casual outfit would include a t-shirt and a peacoat over a pair of navy blue jeans.
-The star of the show for this outfit is the woolen scarf, worn like a tie around the neck.
-You can also achieve a similar effect with almost all types of leather jackets.
-You can even incorporate bright or vibrant colors into your ensemble.
+Another fantastic smart-casual outfit could be built around a simple t-shirt layered with a peacoat over navy blue jeans.
+The star accessory here is the woolen scarf, styled like a tie around the neck for a touch of flair.
+You can achieve a similar effect with nearly all types of leather—from classic leather jackets to modern layers like a puffer jacket or even a puffer vest.
+Adding vibrant or bright colors into the mix will instantly elevate the look and make it stand out.

 Pure Casual